 Hand embroidery stitches from the Backstitch family

-As discussed in the article “Hand embroidery stitches, stitch groups and families,” hand embroidery stitches can be grouped by the stitch family.
-This article is dedicated to one of the families of hand embroidery stitches – Backstitch.
+In the article “Hand embroidery stitches, stitch groups and families,” I mentioned, that one of the ways to group embroidery stitches is by the stitch family.
+Let’s take a closer look at one of the families of hand embroidery stitches – Backstitch.

 Backstitch is one of the basic hand embroidery stitches everyone should know.
 It is great for outlines, lettering, borders, and tiny details.
 In modern hand embroidery, we use this basic stitch a lot.

 There are many variations of the backstitch.
 Also, the backstitch is often a base stitch of the composite stitches.

 You will find a list of backstitch variations below.
 In addition, every stitch description has a link to a page where you can find more detailed information about the stitch and watch a video tutorial on how to embroider that stitch.

 The backstitch is made backward to the general direction of sewing.
 In hand embroidery, this stitch forms the lines and is most often used to outline shapes and add fine detail to an embroidered picture.
 You can also use it to embroider lettering.
 This stitch looks great both straight and curved.
 You can make even the most minor and most detailed curves by adjusting the lengths of the stitch.